On the class of coding optimality of human languages and the origins of Zipf's law: A new class of coding optimality

 measures the closeness to optimal non-singular coding.
 We use $\left< l \right>_{min}^{ns}$ and $\left< l \right>_{min}^{ud}$ to refer to the minimum value of $\left< l \right>$ under non-singular ($ns$) coding and uniquely decodable ($ud$) encoding.
 Accordingly, we define $\eta^{ns} = \left<l \right>_{min}^{ns}/\left<l \right>$ and $\eta^{ud} = \left<l \right>_{min}^{ud}/\left<l \right>$.
 Eq. \ref{eq:average_code_length} with $l(i)$ as in Eq. \ref{eq:soft_optimal_length_non_singular_coding} yields the expected value of $\log_N i$, that is

 Eq. \ref{eq:average_code_length} with $l(i)$ as in Eq. \ref{eq:soft_optimal_length_uniquely_decodable_encoding} yields the entropy of the rank distribution, i.e.

-The following property indicates that, when Zipf's law holds, the optimal code length under unique decodability is shifted linearly above the optimal code length under non-singular coding.
-By the same token, $H$ is shifted linearly above $\left<\log_N i \right>$.
+The following property indicates that, when Zipf's law holds, the optimal code length under unique decodability is shifted linearly from the optimal code length under non-singular coding.
+By the same token, $H$ is shifted linearly from $\left<\log_N i \right>$.
 The same applies to the coding efficiencies.

 \begin{property} Zipf's rank-frequency law with exponent $\alpha$ and normalization factor $c$ is equivalent to a linear dependence between optimal code lengths with parameters $\alpha$ and $\beta = - \log_N c$ and $\alpha, \beta \geq 0$.
-First, $l_{min}^{ud}(i)$ and $\l_{min}^{ud}(i)$ are linearly dependent as
+First, $l_{min}^{ud}(i)$ and $\l_{min}^{ns}(i)$ are linearly dependent as

 Second, $\left< l \right>_{min}^{ud}= H$ and $\left< l \right>_{min}^{ns}=\left< \log_N i \right>$ are also linearly dependent, i.e.

 In addition, the coding efficiencies are linearly dependent as

 \end{property} \begin{proof} By taking logarithms (base $N$) on both sides of Eq. \ref{eq:Zipfs_rank_frequency_law}, one obtains